Anthony-Gambale/Pygame-3D/README.md

 ![image](https://github.com/Anthony-Gambale/Pygame-3D/blob/main/images/3.1_plane_definition.png)
 *Figure 3: Robust definition of a screen.
 Plane with orthonormal basis.*

-Figure 4 has a camera point and a screen plane together.
-The camera point is offset from s by a factor k of the normal vector.
+Figure 4 has a screen plane, with an extra point representing the camera position.
+The camera point is offset from the centre of the screen by a factor k of the normal vector.

 ![image](https://github.com/Anthony-Gambale/Pygame-3D/blob/main/images/3.2_plane_definition.png)
 *Figure 4: Screen defined robustly, and paired with a camera point.*